anapysasi/day_trading_system/README.md

        'Volume': 33963, 'Dividends': 0, 'Stock Splits': 0, 'Symbol': 'ECL'}
 ```

-Each feature is converted to individual lists and this file converts these lists into a dataframe to be able to work woth them.
+Each feature is converted to individual lists and this file converts these lists into a dataframe to be able to work with them.

 #### File: `feature_engineering.py`

-Gets the dataframe from `create_df.py` and it calculates the following features: momentum, relative strength index (RSI), moving average convergence/divergence, volatility, 5-10 and 30 mins moving average, volume change, percentage volume change, upper and lower bands and z-score.
+Gets the dataframe from `create_df.py` and it calculates the following features: momentum, relative strength index (RSI), moving average convergence/divergence, volatility, 5, 10, and 30 mins moving average, volume change, percentage volume change, upper and lower bands and z-score.

 #### File `trading_strategy.py`

 Gets the original data with all the features and fits a model with it.
-It also predits the following value using said model and decides wheter if it holds, buy or sell.
+It also predicts the following value using said model and decides whether it holds, buys, or sells.

 #### File: `market_actions.py`

-Depending on the output from `trading_strategy.py` sends an order and calculates the total, the holdings and the cash.
+Depending on the output from `trading_strategy.py` sends an order and calculates the total, the holdings, and the cash.

 <hr class="footnotes-sep">
 <section class="footnotes">